AndrewEllis93/Print-Tuning-Guide/README.md

 Pressure advance and flow are interrelated, so tuning one can affect the other.
 The method above has you lowering your top layer speeds in order to reduce the impact of pressure advance as much as possible.

 The faster you print, the larger the area that pressure advance will impact.
-Lower speeds will relegate the effects of pressure advance to be closer to the edges, while higher pressure advance will cause it to affect a wider area.
+Lower speeds will relegate the effects of pressure advance to be closer to the edges, while higher speeds will cause it to affect a wider area.

 Imagine a single extrusion line.
 In this line, the toolhead accelerates to full speed, stays at top speed, and then decelerates again towards the end of the line.
 Pressure advance takes effect during these accelerations and decelerations. \
 In both of the below examples, assume the same acceleration settings.